 ‘Without positive action, we risk living in a world that has potential to rob people of their dignity and sense of agency’

-Yesterday the British Psychological Society released a statement in solidarity with those feeling pain and expressing anger about racial injustice, in response to protests following the killing of George Floyd in the US.
+On 2 June 2020, the British Psychological Society released a statement in solidarity with those feeling pain and expressing anger about racial injustice, in response to protests following the killing of George Floyd in the US.
 Society President David Murphy said: ‘Whilst it happened on another continent, many have felt it could have been them, or their brother or father.
 It is not hard to understand the rage that results from this sense of injustice and disempowerment.’

 Dr Deborah Husbands, senior lecturer and co-chair of BME Network at University of Westminster, member of the BPS diversity and inclusion taskforce, and member of The Psychologist editorial advisory committee, contributed to the statement.
 Husbands said: ‘Without positive action, we risk living in a world that has potential to rob people of their dignity and sense of agency.
 I want the work that we do in the Society to increase opportunities for us all to experience the kind of compassion that seeds increased respect for humanity.’